Where's My Refund?

 Throughout the nation, taxpayers have been victims of identity theft by those filing fraudulent income tax returns.
 The Virginia Department of Taxation strives to protect Virginia taxpayers by verifying returns are legitimate and has implemented some additional security measures.

 Sometimes, however, these safeguards may take us longer than usual to process your tax refund.
 When a taxpayer receives a letter from the Department requesting further information, many times it is simply an identity verification check.
-We apologize for the delay in their refund and appreciate taxpayers’ cooperation and patience as we attempt to protect taxpayers from tax fraud.
+We apologize for the delay in issuing refunds and appreciate taxpayers’ cooperation and patience as we attempt to protect taxpayers from tax fraud.

 Check the Status of your Refund